lMartin3/BetterShulkerBoxes/README.md

 # BetterShulkerBoxes

-I'm not gonna rewrite all the spigot post in markdown for now, so here you go https://www.spigotmc.org/resources/bsb-better-shulker-boxes.58837/
+I'm not gonna rewrite all the spigot post in markdown for now, so [click here for details](https://www.spigotmc.org/resources/bsb-better-shulker-boxes.58837)